beatrizuezu/calculate-distance-2-points/README.md

 # calculate-distance-2-points

-calculate distance between two points
+calculate the distance between two points taking the coordinates of a file where the first two columns are respectively x and y.